Asbestos tyres and gas cylinders

 Before starting any work where asbestos may be present, consult local business directories to find a company licensed to remove and dispose of asbestos waste.

-Useful information and licensed contractors can be found by visiting the Health and Safety Executive website.
+Useful information and licensed contractors can be found on the Health and Safety Executive (HSE) website.

 To search for a Cheshire based company, at the bottom of the page enter County in the search field and CHES in the second field.
 A list of asbestos licence holders within Cheshire will be displayed

 Tyres need specialist recycling facilities so we do not accept tyres at any recycling centre.
 Please contact a local tyre fitting company about disposal.

 Gas cylinders are the property of the cylinder supplier and should be returned to them.

 These are the property of the supplier and should be returned to them.

 It is important that you return your empty gas bottles to your supplier.
 If you are unable to do this, ask a local supplier if they can take the bottle or refer you on to an official supplier who can.